cbeck88/strict-variant/README.md

   Assumes that copies of input types won't throw, regardless of their `noexcept` status.
 This is pretty dangerous, it only makes sense in projects where you already assume that dynamic allocations will never fail and just want to go as fast as possible given that assumption.
-Probably you are using `-fno-exceptions` anyways and a custom allocator, which you monitor on the side for memory exhaustion, or something like this.
+Probably you are already using `-fno-exceptions` anyways and a custom allocator, which you monitor on the side for memory exhaustion, or something like this.